kronbichler/exwave/README.md

 ```
 make
 ```
+The project is set up similarly to deal.II tutorial programs, which enables additional options such as switching between the debug (slow, with many checks) and release version (fast, for production runs) of ExWave, depending on the built options used for deal.II.

-and one can choose to make the release or the debug version.
-Tests of the code are run by executing
+ExWave comes with a set of regression tests that monitor the convergence of the solver.
+The tests are run by executing
 ```
 ctest
 ```

-Simulations are then run by calling
+Simulations are run by calling
 ```
 ./explicit_wave [optional_parameter_file.prm]
 ```